CGirdlestone/ECS/README.md

 # ECS

-This is a templated, header only Entity-Component-System implementation (minus the system part) to support composition over inheritance for games.
+This is a templated, header only Entity-Component-System implementation to support composition over inheritance for games.

-Entities are represented by an unsigned 64 bit integer containing a unique ID (the uppermost 16 bits), a version number (for systems to validate against) (another 16 bits) and a 32-bit component mask (for a maximum of 32 components).
+Entities are represented by an unsigned 32 bit integer containing a unique ID (the uppermost 16 bits), a version number (for systems to validate against) (another 8 bits) with 8 bits currently unused.

-The entity unique ID is used to index into the component array allowing the entity to be tied to it's associated components.
+This implementation uses a sparse array for each component type (created upon first adding a component) which is MAX_ENTITIES wide and is used to determine whether an entity has a component or not.
+If an entity has a component, the value in the sparse array is the index of that entities component in the packed component array.
+Mirroring the packed component array is a packed array of the same size where the value is the entity id (this makes rearranging the packed component array easier when an entity has a component removed.
+When a component is first added, a `<Pool>` for it is created which allocated exactly enough memory for exactly MAX_ENTITIES of that component.
+The pools are stored in a vector, so there is no limit (within your hardware bounds anyway) to the amout of components that can be used.

 The `<World>` class is the sole arbiter of 'truth' regarding entities and associated components.